-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I also thank you for that follow-up question.
-This forms part of our reasoning for increasing the income support levels, as the review of the income support levels had already been planned in advance, nonetheless, we must also follow the (interpretation ends) processes (interpretation) laid out, and it must also be approved by the MLAs here during a sitting.
+(interpretation): Thank you, Mr. Speaker.
+I also thank the member for the question.
+This is a part of the reason for increasing income support levels as the review of the income support levels were already planned in advance.
+Nonetheless, we must also follow the (interpretation ends) processes (interpretation) laid out, and it must also be approved by the MLAs here during a sitting.

-Since this increase was approved in the last fall sitting, we were able to increase the levels as due to the rising costs, the levels were insufficient for their basic needs and the amount was too low to reach the next month due to the rising inflation.
-We are looking at ways to speed up the review process, but we are limited as we must follow the process, and what you are talking about is called CFI; the Child First Initiative.
-It is not our responsibility.
+Since this increase was approved during last fall's sitting, we were able to increase the amounts due to rising costs.
+The previous levels were insufficient for their basic needs and the amount was not enough to reach the next month because of rising inflation.
+We are looking at ways to speed up the review process, but we are limited as we must follow the process, and you are referring to what is called the CFI; the (interpretation ends) Child First Initiative, which is not our responsibility.

 The plans have to be approved, but support from Family Services to help buy food, pay rent and utilities, or furniture can be accessed from our office.
 We also have different daycare programs if they want to start working and they request help for daycare purposes.
+Thank you, Mr. Speaker.

-Speaker: Your first supplementary, Mr. Simailak.
+Speaker: Your second and final supplementary, Mr. Simailak.